ZeyaRabani/BIT10/README.md

 # BIT10

-Welcome to the first ever Fully Decentralized ETF
+Welcome to the first ever Fully Decentralized ETF.

 ## Build with